PayEx/pax-ecr-on-device/README.md

 - Send a login request
 - Access the payment application from the footer menu

-If the application stalls or becomes unresponsive, try restarting the terminal.
+Restart the terminal if the application stalls or becomes unresponsive.

 ## Contributing
 We welcome contributions to enhance the ECR on Device application.
 To contribute, please follow these steps: